-St. Patrick’s Day falls on March 17, but this year many local events — including St. Paul’s annual St. Patrick’s Day Parade, LuckyPalooza, Keg and Case’s Keg ‘O Case, and the Irish Music & Dance Association’s Irish Celebrations at Landmark Center — have all been cancelled due to concerns about the COVID-19 outbreak.
-While this is no doubt crushingly disappointing to the organizers, musicians, dancers, vendors, and folks who’d already laid out their best green outfits, the good news is that Irish culture is something you can experience year-round in the Twin Cities.
+St. Patrick’s Day always falls on March 17.
+But this year, just like 2020, many local events have been cancelled (LuckyPalooza), made virtual (the Irish Music & Dance Association’s Irish Celebrations at Landmark Center), or just totally reimagined as masked drive-thru events (St. Paul’s annual St. Patrick’s Day Parade).
+While this may be a bummer for anyone who already laid out their best green outfit, the good news is that Irish culture is something you can experience year-round in the Twin Cities.

-Personal stylist Georgia Nesbitt was born in Jackson, Mississippi, but met her husband, a Twin Cities native from the southwest suburbs, in Ireland; she has been involved with St. Paul’s Irish music-and-dance scene since moving to the capitol in 2011.
+Just ask Georgia Nesbitt, a personal stylist who was born in Jackson, Mississippi but met her husband, a Twin Cities native from the southwest suburbs, in Ireland; she has been involved with St. Paul’s Irish music-and-dance scene since moving to the capitol in 2011.
 “It’s easy to see just one aspect of the community,” she says, “and forget that there’s a whole constellation.
 People may know about the Irish Fair or a child who does Irish dancing, but there’s so much more happening around here.”

-What follows is Nesbitt’s top picks (with a little fact-checking help from Chad McAnally and Danielle Enblom) for channeling your inner Hibernophile — no passport required.
+What follows are Nesbitt’s top picks (with a little fact-checking help from Chad McAnally and Danielle Enblom) for channeling your inner Hibernophile — no passport required.

 1. Irish Fair of Minnesota

-“This is the nation’s largest, free Irish festival, held the first weekend in August [7-9, 2020].
+“This is the nation’s largest, free Irish festival, next scheduled for August 13-15, 2021.
 It’s gigantic.
-Eighty thousand people attended last year, and those numbers were down because it was super rainy.
+Eighty thousand people attended in 2019, and those numbers were down because it was super rainy.
 Since it has a bit of everything, you can tailor your visit to suit your interests.
 There is a good bit of food, too — fish and chips, obviously, but also fair food.
 And lots of beer.

 World-class musicians play the main stage, but there are smaller stages as well.
 The Fitzgeralds were fantastic last year.
 They’re sisters who do Ottawa Valley-style fiddling and step-dancing.